 Ten Year Old Tyres Ban

 Three people perished in September 2012 as a result of a coach’s devastating tyre breakdown.
-The accident investigator came to the conclusion that the tyre failure was brought on by its advancing age (a 19-year old tyre fitted to the front axle).
+The accident investigator came to the conclusion that the tyre failure was brought on by its advancing age (a 19-year-old tyre fitted to the front axle).

-As the owner of a tyre business, I cant help looking at the tyres on vehicles that I pass.
-As a Huddersfield Town fan, then I often go to away matches by coach.
+As the owner of a tyre business, I can’t help looking at the tyres on vehicles that I pass.
+As a Huddersfield Town fan, I often go to away matches by coach.
 Some of these coaches are very old indeed.
-The tyres can be in a bad condition.
-Personally, I have never been on a coach with tyre problems, but have thought on many occasions that the tyres were an accident waiting to happen.
+The tyres can be in bad condition.
+Personally, I have never been on a coach with tyre problems, but I have thought on many occasions that the tyres were an accident waiting to happen.

 available at the time to identify or characterise how the tyre’s construction had broken down throughout the course of its years of use.
 The Secretary of State for Transport did, however, warn coach owners and operators that tyres older than 10 years should no longer be used at the steering axle (front) of coaches or buses after the study.

 In response to the Secretary of State for Transportation’s recommendation, the Department of Transportation authorised a thorough investigation.
 Thorough research and scientific advice have demonstrated that age affects the performance of numerous components of a tyre, all of which are essential to its overall integrity and road safety.

 Of course, the attached article gives all the hard details.
-I can only assume that some sort of accident was contributed by the fact that the vehicle was equipped with tyres older than the ten year mark.
+I can only assume that some sort of accident was caused by the fact that the vehicle was equipped with tyres older than the ten-year mark.
 I really do not know!